 We found two cheap places on the road heading left after passing the park from the dock.
 One even had a pool!

-***The Final Word – We don’t recommend visiting Livingstone, Guatemala unless you are traveling to or from Belize.***
+***The Final Word – We don’t recommend visiting Livingston, Guatemala unless you are traveling to or from Belize.***

-What do you think of Livingstone – love it or hate it?
+What do you think of Livingston – love it or hate it?